So do we.

 With modern locomotives, trains are quieter, cleaner and more fuel efficient.
 Or, the trains can have the engines distributed throughout, so a separate locomotive isn’t needed.
 Either way, modern train designs are lighter but also stronger, so they not only start and stop faster, they’re safer, too.

 Our immediate goal is to get trains from around the Chicago region and the Midwest running to and from the O’Hare.
 The ultimate goal is to create a regional high-speed network with the airport at its heart.

 Ready to take the train to your plane?
 Send a message today.
-We've made it easy to tell your elected officials in Springfield that O'Hare needs trains!
+We've made it easy to tell your elected officials in Washington, D.C. (and Springfield, Illinois!) that O'Hare needs trains!